djalbat/xgl/README.md

 ### The pyramid example

-This example utilities the image map provided by the small Express application, available at http://localhost:8000/imageMap.
+This example utilities the image map provided by XGL server.
 If you inspect the example HTML, you will also see that the JSON describing the image map has been embedded within:

 ```
 <script>